Passionate Kisses

 "Passionate Kisses" is a song written and performed by American singer-songwriter Lucinda Williams.
 It was released in 1989 as the fourth single from her third album, Lucinda Williams (1988).

-The song was famously covered by Mary Chapin Carpenter for her 1992 album Come On Come On, and released as the album's third single.
+The song was covered by Mary Chapin Carpenter for her 1992 album Come On Come On, and released as the album's third single.

 Critical reception

+Hailed as the definitive version, Williams's original take has received widespread critical acclaim.
 Robin Denselow, writing in The Guardian, called the song a "rousing country rocker."
 Country music website The Boot ranked "Passionate Kisses" No. 1 on their list of the best Lucinda Williams songs, describing it as "a modern-day feminist anthem about having it all — a comfortable bed, food, a rock band and passionate kisses."
-The lyrics document "I shout it out to the night, give me what I deserve 'cause it's my right."

 In 2021, "Passionate Kisses" ranked No. 437 on Rolling Stone's 500 Greatest Songs of All Time.
+The same outlet ranked the song at No. 100 on its list of the 200 Greatest Country Songs of All Time in 2024.

+Music video

+Williams filmed and released a music video for the track in August 1989.
+It would be the last time Williams starred in one of her own music videos until "Rock n Roll Heart" in 2023.